Potts model on recursive lattices: some new exact results: Simple applications

 The recursive equation method yields the following result for the elements of the transfer matrix $\mathbf{A}^{\text{sh}}(q,v)$,

 Internal energy and specific heat are plotted in Fig. \ref{shpath_plots} for different values of $q$.

 Frustration for $q=2$ is manifested in the finite energy at zero temperature in the antiferromagnetic side.
-As for the case of the kagom\'e strip, it is easy to find the minimum energy configuration for this system and find that its energy becomes $E=-J/4$, as can be verified in Fig. \ref{shpath_plots}(a).
+As for the case of the kagome strip, it is easy to find the minimum energy configuration for this system and find that its energy becomes $E=-J/4$, as can be verified in Fig. \ref{shpath_plots}(a).

 Although to our knowledge this lattice has not been studied before, due to universality in the ferromagnetic side it is safe to state that the observed specific heat maxima at $v>0$ are related to the divergences at the transitions expected in two dimensions.
 On the other hand, the Potts antiferromagnet is highly dependent on its lattice structure and extracting information about its critical properties would require further study. \\